As She Pleases

 As She Pleases is the debut extended play by American singer-songwriter Madison Beer.
 It was released on February 2, 2018 by Access.
 The EP was supported by the release of three singles; "Dead", "Say It to My Face" and "Home with You".
-It debuted and peaked at number 93 on the Billboard 200, and reached the top 10 of the US Independent Albums chart.
+It debuted and peaked at number 93 on the Billboard 200, and reached top 10 of the US Independent Albums chart.

 Singles

 The EP's lead single "Dead" was released alongside its lyric video on May 19, 2017.
 The music video of the track was released on August 3, 2017.
 Remixes from Cedric Gervais and Laibert, as well as an acoustic version, were released to promote the track.

 The second single, "Say It to My Face", was released on November 3, 2017.
 On November 15, the music video was released.
 A remix version of the song by The Wideboys were released on December 15, 2017.

 "Home with You" was released as the third and final single on February 2, 2018.
 Its music video was released on June 14, 2018.